AmmarSAA/ShopSmart/api/README.md

 - `/api/brand/getBrand`: Get all brands from the database.
 - `/api/brand/getBrandByName`: Get brand details by name.
 - `/api/brand/createBrand`: Create a new brand.
-- `/api/brand/deleteBrand`: Delete brand from the database.
+- `/api/brand/deleteBrand`: Delete a brand from the database.
 - `/api/brand/updateBrand`: Update brand details.

 ### Product Management